Year 9 Options

 To help you decide what to study in Years 10 and 11, start by asking yourself what you enjoy doing and what you’re good at.

 There are some subjects so important that everyone has to take them, but you still have options in Year 9.
-You can read the Options Booklet for 2017 to 2019 interactively here:
+You can read the Options Booklet for 2022 as a PDF download at the bottom of this page.
+Please also see this Options presentation with audio from Mr Devereux, Deputy Headteacher.

 Get as much information as you can so you choose well.

-Ask for help from your Head of Learning or Mr Wilkins.
+Ask for help from your Head of Learning or the Careers Leader.

 If you have a firm career idea, research it and choose your options accordingly.
 Remember, no qualification is ever wasted.